NicoleLiggeri/intership-OC/README.md

 Not much to report for today.
 I completed yesterday's work and searched through the datasets for matches to enable reliable alignment (Norwegian Register - DOJA - ERA 2018).
 It was fairly tedious work—I could have created a script to automate it and probably saved about an hour.
 Tomorrow, I'll take a more "big-picture" look to draw general conclusions and fill out the alignment sheet.
 I uploaded the updated file to the GitHub folder.

+## Day 11 (9/12/2024) - 5h
+I aligned the Nature Index journals with the Library of Congress Classification (LoCC).
+The Nature Index organizes journals into approximately 80 categories, and article-level topics are decided using an AI system that factors in parameters like metadata and citations.
+This AI-driven classification is open source for 12 months but doesn’t allow downloads, limiting long-term or detailed topic-level use.

+Many Nature Index categories correspond directly to LoCC fields, but some interdisciplinary areas, like nanoscience, required more nuanced alignment.
+I annotated overlaps and interdisciplinary links where needed.
+While the LoCC structure worked for traditional fields, it struggled with emerging hybrid categories.